 Let us show how the method proposed by Malevergne et al. (2011) works by applying it to the distribution for the number of workers employed by Japanese firms in 2004.
 The black dots in Figure 2 represent empirical CDF produced using actual observations.
-There are two vertical dotted lines in the figure, but the right one represents the threshold identified by the procedure proposed by Malevergne et al. (2011), which corresponds to the 17th largest observation with the value (i.e., the number of workers) of 84,899.
+There are two vertical lines in the figure, but the dashed line represents the threshold identified by the procedure proposed by Malevergne et al. (2011), which corresponds to the 17th largest observation with the value (i.e., the number of workers) of 84,899.
+Figure 3a shows the p-value for each rank in this test.
 If their method works well, this result indicates that the number of workers follows a power-law beyond this threshold, but a lognormal below it.
-However, as one can clearly see from the figure, the back dots are on a straight line even below this threshold, implying that their method fails to detect a correct threshold.
+However, as one can clearly see from the figure, the black dots are on a straight line even below this threshold, implying that their method fails to detect a correct threshold.
 This failure happens because the right end part of the distribution decays quicker than the other part of the distribution due to the limited number of observations.
 The possibility of such a finite size effect is not seriously considered in Malevergne et al. (2011).
 It is important to note that this particular case is not an exception, but in fact we encounter similar failures quite often in estimating the power-law exponents of firm size distributions.

 To cope with this problem, we propose to modify their procedure in the following way.
 Basically what we will do is to "thin out" observations so as to minimize the extent to which one suffers from the finite size effect.
 Specifically, after detecting the 17th largest observation as a (wrong) threshold, we discard 16 observations above it.
 We also discard the 18th, 19th, 20th,..., and 33rd largest observations, the 35th, 36th, 37th,..., and 50th largest observations, and so on.
-By repeating this procedure, we end up with a thinned out set of observations which consist of the 17th largest observation, the 34th largest observation, the 51st largest observation, and so on.
-These thinned out observations are indicated by grey circles in Figure 2.
-Then we apply again the method by Malevergne et al. (2011), but this time not to the original set of observations but to the thinned out set of observations.
-This second round test identifies a new threshold, which is represented by another vertical dotted line in Figure 2.
-This corresponds to the 24701st largest among the original set of observations and the 1453rd largest among the thinned out set of
+By repeating this procedure, we end up with a thinned out set of observations which consist of

 Figure 2: Cumulative Distribution Function for the Number of Workers Employed by Japanese Firms in 2004.
 Black dots represent the original set of observations, while grey dots represent the thinned-out set of observations.
-The two vertical dotted lines indicate the upper and lower thresholds, which are estimated using the method described in the text.
+The two vertical lines indicate the upper and lower thresholds, which are estimated using the method described in the text.
 The power-law exponent is estimated using only observations within the range defined by these two thresholds.